 What Materials Are Panniers Made From?

-In terms of design and construction material, there are two main categories of pannier: fully waterproof and semi- or non-waterproof.
+In terms of design and construction material, there are two main categories of pannier: fully waterproof and semi- or non-waterproof (often aka: “water resistant”).

 Fully waterproof panniers are usually made of laminated fabric with sealed seams, often using the same ‘roll-top’ closure system found in drybags for paddlesports.
 As with any waterproof gear, you should always pack a simple repair kit – a length of Gaffa Tape at the very least, or perhaps a roll of Tenacious Tape.

-(As for which type is better, we’ll come to that later on, as it’s not a simple answer.)
+(As for which type is better, we’ll come to that later on.)

 Some people get hung up on the colour of the material.
-There’s an argument that black waterproof panniers in sunny climates will heat your belongings more than white ones.
-Conversely, some people think high-visibility panniers are better for safety.
+There’s an argument that using black waterproof panniers in sunny climates will result in your belongings being well and truly cooked.
+Conversely, some people think high-visibility panniers are better for safety, although panniers of all colours are adorned with the same reflective patches.

 Personally, I don’t believe there’s much practical difference.
-If it’s hot, it’s hot, and you – the rider – should always be more visible than your panniers.
-From my point of view, feel free to choose whatever colour panniers you like, and make a hi-viz vest the first thing you put in them.
+If it’s really that hot, lighter colours will be of limited benefit, and you – the rider – should always be more visible than your panniers.
+My advice is to choose whatever colour panniers you like… and make a hi-viz vest the first thing you put in them.

 In short, there’s a lot of variety out there.
 There are, however, a few specific makes and models of bicycle pannier that have proven themselves over many decades on very long and demanding tours.